Cowboy Carter Tour: Cultural impact

-The Cowboy Carter Tour shows in the UK triggered a cowboy fashion craze that set a "new national dress code", according to The Guardian.
+The Cowboy Carter Tour shows in England triggered a cowboy fashion craze that set a "new national dress code", according to The Guardian.
 At PrettyLittleThing, demand for "cowboy jackets" surged by more than 600%, while demand for cowboy hats and boots increased by 85% and 53% respectively.
 Candace Baldassarre, senior analyst at market research firm Mintel, said that the tour has caused Western aesthetics to experience a revival in fashion.
 Additionally, the tour triggered a surge in hotel prices in concert locations.
 Sydney Scott of Essence reported that the Cowboy Carter Tour fueled a wave of entrepreneurship, contributing particularly to a rise in Black women-led businesses that specialize in Western-themed apparel and accessories.
 Small business owners also launched themed products such as custom Western-style clothing and cowboy accessories that aligned with the tour's fashion, in addition of Black-owned brands seeing a noticeable surge in sales as fans sought out "unique, stylish" items to wear to the shows.